-- 1. Examine the Pod.
-Tap CANCEL and dispose of the Pod if the adhesive pad is folded, torn or damaged, and begin again with a new Pod. - 2.
-Orientate the Pod so it is: - Horizontal or diagonal on your abdomen, hip, lower back or buttocks. - Up and down or at a slight angle on your Up, down or slight angle upper arm or thigh.
-Apply the Pod 3.
-Horizontal or diagonal to the selected infusion site, pressing down firmly to secure the Pod to your skin.
-Up, down or slight angle The adhesive is Front designed for single Back use.
-Once a Pod is placed on your body, you cannot move that Pod to another infusion site.
+- Examine the Pod.
+Tap CANCEL and dispose of the Pod if the adhesive pad is folded, torn or damaged, and begin again with a new Pod. - Orientate the Pod so it is: 2. - Horizontal or diagonal on your abdomen, hip, lower back or buttocks. - Up and down or at a slight angle on your upper arm or thigh. - Apply the Pod to the selected infusion site, pressing down firmly to secure the Pod to your skin.

+The adhesive is designed for single use.
+Once a Pod is

+placed on your body, you cannot move that Pod to another infusion site.